Jump to Section:

 Survival and disease recurrence are two critical measures of prognosis prognosis Relates to the outcome, course of a disease, or chance of cure. (how a patient will do after a cancer cancer A term used to describe diseases in which abnormal cells continually divide without normal regulation.
 Cancerous cells may invade surrounding tissues and may spread to other regions of the body via blood and the lymphatic system. diagnosis).
-Recurrence refers to whether the cancer ever comes back (see the Recurrence page to learn more) and “disease-specific survival” refers to whether the cancer leads to death.
-The figures below show how MCC stage affects survival rates and the chance of death from MCC.
+Recurrence refers to whether the cancer ever comes back (see the Recurrence page to learn more) and “MCC specific survival” refers to the likelihood of not dying from the cancer.
+The figures below show how MCC stage affects survival after an MCC diagnosis.

 In general, patients with local local Affecting only the site of origin, without evidence of spreading.
 Compare to systemic. or nodal disease have improved survival compared to patients with distant metastatic metastatic Having to do with the spread of cancer from a primary site of origin to distant areas beyond the draining lymph nodes. disease.
 Most deaths from MCC occur in the first three years after diagnosis.

 Using information about stage as well as how long it has been since diagnosis, these graphs can help determine how much ‘risk’ remains and thus how frequent physician visits should be.

 What are my chances of beating Merkel cell carcinoma?

 Your chance of beating MCC depends on how advanced the disease was when it was diagnosed, what treatment you receive and if your immune system is functioning properly.
 The “stage” of your cancer refers to whether the cancer is only in the skin, has spread to the lymph nodes or has spread elsewhere in the body.
 In general, about 1/3 of all MCC patients will succumb to this disease.